tsmp-falcon-platform/ci-bundle-utils/README.md

                            otherwise.
   -m, --config FILE        An optional custom merge config file if needed.
   -b, --bundles DIRECTORY  The bundles to be rendered.
+  -p, --use-parent         Optionally use the (legacy) parent key to work out
+                           which bundles to merge.
   -o, --outdir DIRECTORY   The target for the merged bundle.
   -a, --api-version TEXT   Optional apiVersion.
 Defaults to 2 -t, --transform          Optionally transform using the transformation